-Our 1998 Data Protection Act registration number is Z4690919.
-Our other associated companies are also register for data protection.
+We are registered with the Information Commissioners’ Office and our registration number is Z4690919.
+Our other associated companies are also registered for data protection.

 To do this effectively, we gather information that is held in the public domain – such as Companies House, the Electoral Register and the media, as well as information provided by you - and occasionally use trusted and reputable third-party sources to help sort through the data more efficiently to predict potential capacity and propensity to give.
 Any data used by a third party is held securely and confidentially.

 We do this because we believe it is the most effective way of engaging with our alumni and raising support – by understanding a person’s interests and background, we can better tailor our communications and ensure that they are as relevant and appropriate as possible to each individual.

 If you would like to opt out of being included in this process, please contact us by email at firstname.lastname@example.org or by phone at +44(0)1234 754456.
 If you would like to update your details or change your communications preferences, please visit the Alumni Portal at https://alumni.cranfield.ac.uk/.

 Send to a friend

 Users can choose to electronically forward a variety of articles, abstracts, research papers and course details to someone else.
 Users must provide their email address as well as that of the recipient.
 The information is only used in the case of transmission errors and to let the recipient know who sent the email.
 The information is not used for any other purpose.

 Cranfield University is a postgraduate institution and therefore will only process children’s personal data under very specific circumstances.
 For example, events supporting science-based projects in schools, attendees at the on-site pre-school and ‘Bring Your Child to Work Day’.